privacy-tech-lab/gpc-optmeowt/README.md

 ## OptMeowt's Permission Use

-We do not collect any data from you.
+**Note:** We do not collect any data from you.
 Third parties will also not receive your data.
 The permissions OptMeowt is using are required for opting you out.
 To that end, OptMeowt uses the following permissions:

 ```json
 "permissions": [